The Myth of Sisyphus: Ending

-Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
+"I leave Sisyphus at the foot of the mountain!
+One always finds one's burden again.
+But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
 He too concludes that all is well.
-This universe now without a master seems to him neither sterile nor fertile.
-Each atom of that stone, each mineral flake of this mountain full of night, alone forms a world.
-The struggle itself to the heights is enough to fill a man's heart.
-One must imagine Sisyphus happy.
+This universe henceforth without a master seems to him neither sterile nor futile.
+Each atom of that stone, each mineral flake of that night filled mountain, in itself forms a world.
+The struggle itself toward the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy."